Dr. med. Dirk Manski

 Diabetes mellitus:

-Diabetes mellitus damages the peripheral nerves (diabetic neuropathies) and arteries (diabetic angiopathy), causing a multifactorial erectile dysfunction.
+Diabetes mellitus damages the peripheral nerves (diabetic neuropathies) and arteries (diabetic angiopathy), causing multifactorial erectile dysfunction.

-Androgen deficiency supresses sexual interest and nocturnal erections.
+Testosterone deficiency suppresses sexual interest and nocturnal erections.
 The standard value of testosterone for older men and the indication for hormone replacement therapy to treat erectile dysfunction are uncertain.
 Low concentrations of DHEA correlate better than low concentrations of testosterone with the prevalence of erectile dysfunction.

 Hyperprolactinemia:

-Medication and pituitary tumors are the most common causes for hyperprolactinemia.
-Hyperprolactinemia causes a hypogonadotropic hypogonadism which leads to infertility, gynecomastia and erectile dysfunction.
+Medication and pituitary tumors are the most common causes of hyperprolactinemia.
+Hyperprolactinemia causes hypogonadotropic hypogonadism, which leads to male infertility, gynecomastia, and erectile dysfunction.

 Hyperthyroidism or hypothyroidism:

-Thyroid disorders are rarely the cause of erectile dysfunction, the likelihood of hypothyroidism as a cause of erectile dysfunction is 4%.
+Thyroid disorders are rarely the cause of erectile dysfunction.

 Cushing Syndrome: